 Energy - Sorgenia

 Sorgenia is the number two electricity supplier of Italian businesses, second only to Enel.
 The company has made investments of around 3 billion euro to equip itself with highly efficient generating facilities with a low environmental impact.
 These consists of four combined cycle gas turbine plants in Lombardy, Molise, Puglia and Lazio and production plants from renewable sources in Italy and France.
-The company is also a co-controlling shareholder in Tirreno Power, one of the largest Italian electricity producers.
+The company is also a shareholder in Tirreno Power, one of the largest Italian electricity producers.

 Sorgenia has an installed capacity of over 5,000 megawatts (MW) and over 500,000 cilents.